 We evaluated our approaches on the Cleveland heart disease data from the UCI ML repository.
-The dataset has 297 patients of which 54% belong to low-risk (healthy) class and
+The dataset has 297 patients that belong either to low-risk (healthy) or high-risk class.
+We measured the performance using the Area

-46% to high-risk class.
-Two thirds of of patients are male with the average age of 54 years, and the remaining are female with the average age of about 56 years.
-We measured the performance using the Area Under a ROC Curve (AUC), which summarizes the overall performance of the model and reflects the discriminating ability to diagnose patients with and without the disease.
+Under a ROC Curve (AUC), which summarizes the overall performance of the model and reflects the discriminating ability to diagnose patients with and without the disease.